 At 6pm on Halloween 1973 in Fond Du Lac, Wisconsin, nine-year-old Lisa French dressed up in her “hobo” Halloween costume and left her house to meet up with friends for a night of trick-or-treating.

-Along the way, she decided to stop at some houses on her own to grab some extra candy before joining up with her friends.
+Along the way, she decided to stop at some houses to grab some extra candy before joining up with her friends.
 Lisa knocked on the door of a neighbour she knew, Gerald Turner, and realized the door was ajar.
-She peeked inside and sweetly called out “Trick or treat!” as Turner stepped into the hallway.
+She peeked inside and sweetly called out “trick or treat!” as Turner stepped into the hallway.

-Turner invited the fourth-grader further into the house, luring her with candy.
+Turner invited the fourth-grader further into the house, luring her with the candy she came for.

-With the door closed and locked behind her, Turner – who was 25-years-old at the time – took Lisa to his bedroom where he raped the little girl and then, according to police theory, strangled her to death.
+With the door closed and locked behind her, Turner – who was 25-years-old at the time – took Lisa to his bedroom where he raped her and then, according to police theory, strangled her to death.
 When it was all over, he went to the kitchen and grabbed three garbage bags.
-In the bedroom, he stuffed her clothes into one bag, then he scooped up Lisa’s lifeless body and wrapped her in two garbage bags.
-He loaded the bags into his car and drove off to a county road adjacent to a farmer’s field just outside of Fond Du Lac.
+In the bedroom, he stuffed her clothes into one bag, then he scooped up Lisa’s lifeless body and wrapped her in the other two bags.
+He loaded the garbage bags into his car and drove off to a county road adjacent to a farmer’s field just outside of Fond Du Lac.